A Place in the Sun

 Towns like Atri, Fossacesia and Penne have proved popular with British house hunters, should you wish to find some English-speaking neighbours, but many of us choose Abruzzo for its utter Italian-ness.

-House prices are considerably cheaper than Tuscany and Umbria.
-You can get a nice little renovation project for less than £20,000, a renovated townhouse for £100,000 or a grand country house with land for £350,000.
+House prices are considerably cheaper than Tuscany and Umbria - around 50 per cent often.
+You can get a nice little renovation project for less than £25,000, a renovated townhouse for £100,000 or a grand country house with land for £350,000.

 Abruzzo is a wonderful looking region, with three national parks.
 Unlike most of Britain’s national parks, Abruzzo’s are still authentically wild, covered by trees beneath which roam bears (big ones, two metres high) and above which soar golden eagles.
 That distance howl at night?
 That will be the wolves.
 The coast runs for 130 kilometres of sandy beaches, along which the sette sorrelle (seven sisters) are the pick of the towns.
 The most famous is Pescara, about the size of Brighton (and similarly packed in summer).